Soulton Hall: Literature and other publishing

 The manor and its contemporary activities have been featured in a number of books, reflecting its diverse roles in rural life and rewilding.
 Regenesis: Feeding the World Without Devouring the Planet by George Monbiot discusses the farming practices at Soulton, particularly its focus on no-till agriculture and sustainable food production.
 Wilderland and Hill and Dale by Andrew Fusek Peters both reference the manor's ancient woodland and its rewilding efforts, placing it within the broader context of Shropshire's natural landscape.
 How to Love Animals by Henry Mance includes an account of the farm's approach to animal welfare and sustainable agriculture.

-Merlin Fuhcher is listed as a poet in residence.
+Merlin Fulcher is listed as a poet in residence.